dcloutman/randomstr-command/README.md

 A standard list of commonly forbidden characters in passwords is included in the built-in disallowed characters list.
 You can increase the complexity of your random strings by passing an empty `--no` option.
 However, this will potentially cause some services to reject your password / secret as some developers wrongly believe that disallowing these characters is an adequate protection against SQL injection or XSS attacks.

 If you need to add additional characters to the default disallow list, use the `--also-no` option and pass a string of characters you wish to disallow.
 These characters will be added to the disallow list.
 There are several shorthand flags that complement `--also-no`.
 These are `--also-no-special --also-no-numeric --also-no-lower --also-no-upper`. `--also-no-alpha` is the equivalent of `--also-no-lower --also-no-upper`.
-Excluding all characters with these flags will result in an error.
+Excluding all characters with these flags will result in an error unless the `--allow` flag is also used.

 Basic usage of this utility generates a randomized string of a length specified by the user.